Robert-Vaduva/Masterblog-API/README.md

 ## Usage

-To use this project, run the following command - `python app.py`.
+To use this project, run the following command - `python backend_app.py` and `python frontend_app.py`.